zeek/package-template/README.md

   (where you'll define log streams, handle runtime events, etc) directly in the toplevel `scripts` folder.

+- `license`: this feature lets you choose a license for your package.
+Available choices include the Apache 2.0, BSD 2- and 3-clause, MIT, and Mozilla 2.0 licenses.
+You're free to use others; these are just the ones most commonly used for Zeek packages.
+The resulting license gets placed into `COPYING` at the package's toplevel.

 - `github-ci`: this feature adds two
   [Github Action workflows](https://docs.github.com/en/actions).
   The first tests the package across our triplet of supported